What is Plagiarism?

 showing disrespect for your peers who put effort into doing their own work

 denying yourself the opportunity to practice, improve, and receive feedback on necessary skills for your future education, career, or hobbies

 Plagiarism is directly opposed to the intellectual growth and lifelong skills you endeavor to build in college.
-To understand more about plagiarism - including definitions of plagiarism, ethical paraphrasing, and resources for avoiding plagiarism - review the Plagiarism page of the Citing Sources Research Guide.
+To understand how Iona University defines and penalizes plagiarism, review the Academic Integrity Research Guide.
+To avoid plagiarism by correctly citing sources in your research, review the Citing Sources Research Guide.

 RefWorks is the preferred citation manager in Iona University Libraries.
 RefWorks essentially scans articles for metadata (information about the source), saving that metadata in the citation format of your choice, and has additional features that allow you to create bibliographies and share sources when doing collaborative work.

 The RefWorks Research Guide provides instructions on downloading, troubleshooting, and using the citation manager in the RefWorks system.